 “So, Natori-kun,” Touko continues blithely, “Are you seeing anyone right now?”

-Shuuichi doesn’t choke on his tea, but it’s a close thing.
+Shuuichi doesn’t choke on his food, but it’s a close thing.

-It takes a while, but eventually Shuuichi gets the opportunity to have a long awaited conversation.
-He’s wrapping up the ritual cleansing of an old mountain shrine when a shadow steps out of the tree line like he’s been lurking there all day.
+It takes a while, but eventually Shuuichi gets the opportunity to have a long-awaited conversation.
+He’s wrapping up the ritual cleansing of an old mountain shrine when a shadow steps out of the timberline like he’s been lurking there all day.

 “Natori, what a surprise,” says Matoba Seiji, looking as implacable as ever.
 The man seems to be alone, but Shuuichi wouldn’t be surprised if there were at least three servants crouching in the woods.
 “I feel like we never talk anymore.”